AukseMaz/Sweetshop_Project/TestCases.md

 ## 7. TS_7 Checkout Process
 ### TC_7.1 Verify the Checkout Section is visible:
--   **Pre-requisites**:
-    - At least one product is added to the basket.
-    - The user is on the Basket page.
+-   **Pre-requisites**: The user is on the Basket page.
 -   **Steps to Test**:
-    1. Verify that the Billing address form, Payment section, and Your Basket summary are displayed on the Basket page.
+    1. Verify that the Billing address form including the Payment details are displayed on the Basket page.
     2. Verify that the "Continue to checkout" button is visible and enabled.
 -   **Expected Result**:
     - The Checkout section should be visible on the Basket page without errors.
-    - The page should display a Billing address form, Payment section, and Your Basket summary.
+    - The page should display a Billing address form, Payment section, and "Continue to checkout" button.

-#### TC_7.2 Verify the page displays all basket items.
--   **Pre-requisites**:
-    - At least one product is added to the basket.
+### TC_7.2 Display all Billing address form and Payment details input fields as visible and enabled.
-    - The user is on the Basket page.
+-   **Pre-requisites**: The user is on the Basket page.
 -   **Steps to Test**:
-    1. Locate the Your Basket summary section.
-    2. Verify that the list of items matches what was added in the basket.
-    3. Check if the name, quantity, and price of each item are displayed.
+    1. Verify all input fields visible and enabled.
--   **Expected Result**:
+-   **Expected Result**: All the input fields visible and enabled.
-    - All products added to the basket should be listed correctly in the Your Basket Summary.
-    - The total price should reflect the sum of all selected items.

-### TC_7.2  Completing Checkout:
+### TC_7.3 Completing Checkout with valid data:
-#### TC_7.2.1 Enter valid payment and shipping details.
--   **Pre-requisites**: The user is on the Checkout page.
+-   **Pre-requisites**: The user is on the Basket page.
 -   **Steps to Test**:
-    1. Fill in the Billing Address section:
+    1. Fill in the Billing Address details:
         - First Name
         - Last Name
         - Email
         - Address
         - Country, City, Zip
-    2. Fill in the Payment Details section:
+    2. Fill in the Payment Details:
         - Name on Card
         - Credit Card Number
         - Expiration Date